-The following resources and tips are provided to enhance your total hunting experience, from where to find the nearest shooting range to sight-in your rifle to surviving in the back country.
+The following resources and tips are provided to enhance your total hunting experience.

 Be sure to read the